-Two (2) 2duly authorized bargaining unit representatives shall be designated by the Union as the Union Stewards.
+Four (4) duly authorized bargaining unit representatives, divided equally among the shifts, shall be designated by the Union as the Union Stewards.
+Two (2) duly authorized bargaining unit representatives shall be designated by the Union in each department as the Alternate Steward.
+The Alternate Stewards shall only act in the place of the Union Stewards when the Union Steward is absent.
 The Union will provide written notice to the Employer to identify all Stewards.